Baker-IGM/IGME-202/syllabus.md

 ## Texts and Materials

 -   **Text:**
-    -   The C# Player’s Guide 3rd Edition, by RB Whitaker, Starbound Software, 3/13/2016, ISBN# 978-0985580131
-        -   Available in the RIT bookstore, or on Amazon.com
 -   **Programming Resources:**
     -   Visual Studio 2019 – Community Edition.
         -   Required to complete programming assignments outside of IGM labs.